 Helsinki School of Business (HELBUS), is a private business university with innovative teaching methods focusing on quality learning.
-Lections are taught in English by international class-based teams of teachers, the majority of whom are PhDs with expertise and experience from their particular field of education.
+Lections are taught in English by international lecturers, the majority of whom are PhDs with expertise and experience from their particular field of education.

-Reading at HELBUS is optimized by the module structure works so that you focus on just one subject at a time for 3 weeks before moving on to the next subject.
-Some subjects are offered in collaboration with Northampton University in England, and thus have a solid curriculum that is internationally recognized.
+Studying at HELBUS is optimized by the module structure so that you focus on just one course at a time for 3 weeks before moving on to the next course.
+Some courses are offered in collaboration with Northampton University in England, and thus have a solid curriculum that is internationally recognized.

-Additional, the syllabus is tailored to the needs of recent workers in the labour market.
-The campus is located near the waterfront and just a 10 minute light rail ride to downtown Helsinki.
+Additionally, the syllabus is tailored to the needs of workers in the labour market.
+The campus is located near the waterfront and just a 10 minute tram ride to downtown Helsinki.